 If something good happens, we praise god’s faithfulness.
 If something bad happens, we seek to understand gods plan.
-The bible is selectively quoted so that we understand God is always good.
+The Bible is selectively quoted so that we understand god is always good.
 We pray to know his will and convince ourselves that all outcomes are part of that will.

-Many Christians don’t question this line of thinking—not because they are fools, but because in all matters (either pragmatic life issues or heady theological issues), the case for Christ has already been accepted as irrefutable fact.
-So they have moved way, way past the concept of possibly being wrong about God.
+Many Christians don’t question this line of thinking—not because they are fools, but because in all matters (either pragmatic life issues or heady theological issues), the case for Christ has already been accepted as an irrefutable fact.
+So they have moved way, way past the concept of possibly being wrong about god.